cross-team/loki/README.md

 ### `example`

 This is an example usage of your themes.
-It should look the same as the site of someone who installed and used your theme from npm.

 - `example/`
   - `gatsby-config.js`: Specifies which theme to use and any other one-off config a site might need.
   - `src/`: Source code such as one-off pages or components that might live in a user's site.
+    - `pages/index.js`: The home page of our example.
+It renders a MUI header using the assets from gatsby-theme-material-ui
+    - `gatsby-theme-material-ui/theme-provider.js`: The `src/gatsby-theme-material-ui/` directory allows us to override the `theme-provider.js` file in the original theme with one of our own through a process called shadowing.
+You can learn more about shadowing (here)[https://www.gatsbyjs.org/docs/themes/shadowing/].

 You can run the example with: